Key Takeaways

 The Police Report and Inconsistent Statements

 The investigating officer's report documents what both drivers said at the scene, what the officer observed, and any citations issued.
 While police reports aren't automatically admissible at trial, they serve a critical function: they create a contemporaneous record.
-Under 47 O.S. § 10-103, drivers involved in accidents resulting in injury, death, or significant property damage are required to report the crash to law enforcement.
+Oklahoma law requires prompt notice of crashes involving injury, death, or property damage above the statutory threshold under 47 O.S. § 10-107 and related written-report rules under 47 O.S. § 10-108.
 Having officers document the scene while evidence is fresh and memories haven't been revised is invaluable.

 More importantly, when the at-fault driver tells the police one story at the scene and tells their insurance company a different story days later, that inconsistency devastates their credibility.
 Juries understand that the first account — given under stress, before the person had time to think about consequences — is more likely to be truthful than the polished version delivered to an insurance adjuster.